-The Company depends on a variety of information systems to operate effectively.
-A failure or sabotage of certain business critical information systems could result in operational difficulties, damage or loss of data, productivity losses or result in unauthorized knowledge and use of information.
+The Corporation depends on a variety of information systems to operate effectively.
+A failure or act of sabotage of certain business critical information systems could result in operational difficulties or mishap, damage or loss of data, productivity losses or result in unauthorized knowledge and use of information.